 Built-in Kit

-While most nodes in Breadboard come from various kits, there are two nodes that are built-in: input and output.
+While most components in Breadboard come from various kits, there are two components that are built-in: input and output.
 A good way to think about them is as if they are part of the "Built-in kit": something that you always get, no matter what other kits you choose to employ.

-Why do we need these nodes?
+Why do we need these components?

 The input and output represent, respectively, the beginning and the end of work within a board.
 Every job begins with an intake of some source material and produces a deliverable.
 The "input" and "output" components signify those moments.
 The "input" component is the place where the job begins, and the "output" component (or components, depending on the job) is where it ends.

-By adding "input" and "output" nodes in our graph, we not only make it easy for ourselves to spot the starting and ending points of the job -- we also make this graph reusable.
+By adding "input" and "output" components in our graph, we not only make it easy for ourselves to spot the starting and ending points of the job -- we also make this graph reusable.
 In Breadboard, graphs can be invoked by other graphs, kind of like delegating work.
 If we already know that there's a team of workers that does a particular job well, we can just call that team and ask it to do the job for us.
-When we do that, the "input" and "output" nodes of that team will inform us what the team needs to do their job successfully.
+When we do that, the "input" and "output" components of that team will inform us what the team needs to do their job successfully.

 Note

 To make this more concrete, here's an example.
-The input and output nodes of a board are used to construct the signature of function declarations when we let the Specialist invoke boards as tools.
+The input and output components of a board are used to construct the signature of function declarations when we let the Specialist invoke boards as tools.
 From the perspective of the user, it looks entirely magical: they just add a board as a possible tool that the Specialist could call and it just works.
 Behind the scenes, the Specialist inspects the board, determines the inputs/outputs and supplies them to the LLM as function declarations.

-The input node
+The input component

 Tip